padnom/goat-cali/resources/readme.md

 Instead to throw exception I want to use resultpattern.and move logic inside Character Entitiy.Use TDD.With A red test then a green tests
 ```

+#### Green Test:
 Added `AddMember_WithDuplicateName_ShouldReturnFailureResult` test to `FellowshipOfTheRingServiceTests` to ensure duplicate members are handled correctly.

+- Refactor for Result pattern and add comprehensive tests
+- Refactored `Program.cs` to improve error handling and readability using `Result<Character>` objects.
+- Updated `FellowshipOfTheRingServiceTest.cs` to align with the new error handling approach, removing old tests and adding new ones.
+- Added `CharacterTest.cs` for `Character` class validation.

+#### Refactor:
+refactor: classes, add tests, and improve error handling
+Refactored multiple classes to use the `sealed` keyword for better performance and maintainability.
+Implemented the Result pattern for more robust error handling.